amruthakalyan/githubbranchingpractice/README.md

 # githubbranchingpractice
-This is a readme.md file
+This is a readme.md file updated